 The new world of music streaming is upending traditional royalty schemes for artists and needs to be updated.
 Musicians receive payment each time we listen to their songs on Spotify, Pandora, YouTube (in some cases) or satellite and FM radio.
 As mentioned above, the revenue from Spotify “is negligible” and no doubt many have made them their primary music listening platforms.

 As fans we need to listen to artists about the needed changes in compensation practices, copywrite laws and how to eliminate other obstacles for fair compensation.
-I follow two coalitions that have been mentioned by artists I respect: the Content Creators Coalition, Music First, and of course the American Federation of Musicians.
+I follow coalitions that have been mentioned by artists I respect: the Content Creators Coalition, Music First, the Future of Music Coalition and of course the American Federation of Musicians.
 I’ve heeded their call by signing petitions and writing letters in support of the Fair Play Fair Pay Act that has been introduced in Congress.
 I’m sure fans could do more – there’s millions of us and we’re willing.